PjHurtig/hbc-frontend/README.md

   - This component is reusable as it will display different icons based on a users logged in status.
   - If no user is logged in a log in, sign up and contact icon will be available however if a user is currently logged in, the full range of icons will be available apart from log in.

+- `<ConfirmDelete />` - resuable component, used for a modal to confirm deletion of a users content.

+- `<CategoryColors />` - resuable component, used for defining the colors of event and gearlist categories.

+- `<SmallImage />` - resuable component, used for a small preview of gear items in the accordion list.

+- `<SuccessAlert />` - resuable component, used for displaying informational alerts to the user when performing actions.

 There were various pages created and used in this application